Home » Recipes » Appetizer Recipes » Refried Bean Dip

 • Swap out the Cheddar for a more traditional Tex-Mex cheese such as Monterey Jack or Queso Blanco if you like.

-• Serve the dip with a bottle of your favorite hot sauce on the side for those that really want to pump up the spice.
+• Serve the dip with a bottle of your favorite hot sauce on the side for those who really want to pump up the spice.

 • More options to serve alongside the dip include pretzels, crackers, and corn chips (Fritos).